Some parts of this page may be machine-translated.

 ・Workload compared to human translation: 70-100%

-※ "Workload compared to human translation" will vary depending on the quality of machine translation immediately after translation.
+The workload compared to human translation varies depending on the quality immediately after machine translation.

-Here, let's show you the difference in translation quality due to the difference in editing levels with actual examples.
+Here, let's show you the difference in translation quality based on editing levels with actual example sentences.

 When removing the cover, in order to maintain cleanliness and prevent the build up of dust,